 These allergens have a significant impact on indoor air quality, leading to health problems for many people.
 Symptoms can include sneezing, runny noses, itchy eyes, and even difficulty breathing for those with allergies or asthma.
 Prolonged exposure to poor air quality may cause fatigue and exacerbate respiratory issues, making it crucial to tackle these allergens effectively.

 Creating an environment with improved air quality helps reduce these health effects and provides a more comfortable living space.
-By understanding the sources and effects of spring allergens, homeowners can implement strategies to improve air quality and minimise allergy symptoms during the season.
+By understanding the sources and effects of spring allergens, homeowners can implement strategies to improve air quality and minimize allergy symptoms during the season.

 Simple Steps to Reduce Indoor Allergens